ZeroCool940711/new-frontera/docs/source/topics/frontier-middlewares.rst

 Built-in middleware reference
 =============================

-This page describes all :class:`Middleware <frontera.core.components.Middleware>` components that come with Frontera.
+This page describes all :class:`Middleware <new_frontera.core.components.Middleware>` components that come with new_frontera.
 For information on how to use them and how to write your own middleware, see the :ref:`middleware usage guide. <frontier-writing-middleware>`.